Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 Error: M569.3: Max CAN addresses we can reference is 4.
 Can't reference board 49.
 </pre>

+### Notes

+Before the first call with the **S** parameter, the reference is unknown and arbitrary.

+If **P** is not supplied, an error is returned.

+A maximum of four CAN-connected drivers can be reached with M569.3 counting from machine boot.
+CAN addresses that fail to respond don't count towards this maximum.

 ## M569.4: Set Motor Driver Torque Mode

 Tell one or more motor drivers to apply a specified torque regardless of position.
 Planned for support in RRF 3.4.